GRDI-GenARCC/tutorials-and-workshops/GenARCCyear1_basicHPC/basicHPC.md

 ```
 From there, depending on the cluster setup, you may have to connect to an interactive container

 **Note:** `ssh` has been included with the Windows operating system since Windows 7.
-If your operating system is older than Windows 7, you will need to use a third-party tool such as `Putty`.
+If your operating system is older than Windows 7, you will need to use a third-party tool such as [Putty](https://www.putty.org/).

 </br>